Photo Credit: Steve Dewey, Utah State University, Bugwood.org

 - Regularly monitor properties for weed infestations.

-- Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of Teasel.
+- Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of teasel.

-- Check wildflower mixes to ensure that they do not contain Teasel.
+- Check wildflower mixes to ensure that they do not contain teasel.

 - Ensure all flowering heads or buds are bagged or covered to prevent spread during transport to designated disposal sites.